tremor-rs/tremor-www/docs/overview.md

 - Data Bridging - Tremor bridges asynchronous sources with synchronous sinks.
 Its ability to bridge sync/async and vice-versa enables message flows to be classified, dimensioned, segmented, and routed using user defined logic while handling back-pressure and other distributed systems problems on behalf of its operators.
 - Distribution at Scale - Tremor is designed for high volume messaging environments.
 Using proactive rate limiting and a novel algorithm to handle back-propagation, Tremor optimizes back-pressure handling at capacity up to 10x more efficiently than alternatives such as Logstash and Telegraf.
 - In-flight Redeployment - Tremor can be reconfigured via its API to allow workload migration and reconfiguration without redeployment.
-- Event processing - Tremor adopts principles from the Distributed Event Based Systems, Event Stream Processor (ESP) and Complex Event Processing (CEP) communities; however, it currently encompasses an incomplete feature set.
+- Event processing - Tremor adopts principles from the Distributed Event Based Systems (DEBS), Event Stream Processor (ESP) and Complex Event Processing (CEP) communities; however, it currently encompasses an incomplete feature set.
 Over time, Tremor may evolve as an ESP or CEP solution, but this is not an explicit goal for the project.

 ![Tremor Stats](/img/tremor/stats.png)